 So, how can you stand out?
 I’m so glad you asked.
 Because your creative and interesting cover letter is going to make things a whole lot easier, for you and me.

 To whom it may concern: when you are working on your application, keep in mind that a human is usually (hopefully 🤞) on the receiving end of it.
 So, write as if you were communicating with a human and not a robot.
 When addressing the recruiter, do your best to seek out their name.
 I am not an emotionless “madam” reading your letter in a tiny, soul-sucking cubicle.
-As a human, I feel many things: joy when someone puts effort into their application, disappointment when someone does not, frustration when I read “Dear Sir” (there is no sir here…), and excitement when I get the feeling that we may just have found the next new member to our team.
+As a human, I feel many things: joy when someone puts effort into their application, disappointment when someone does not, frustration when I read “Dear Sir” (I identify as she/her...), and excitement when I get the feeling that we may just have found the next new member to our team.
 If you make the effort to find out who I am, you’ve got my attention.

 If you can’t find the name of who you are addressing, no stress!
 Here are some other lines you can use: